julelang/manual/src/std/net.md

 `fn Accept(self)!: Conn`\
 Accepts incoming connection, returns `&TcpConn`.
 All exceptionals are error code of implementation.
 Panics if connection is closed.

+`fn Network(self): Network`\
+Returns network name which is listening.
+If connection closed, returns `Network.Tcp` as a general network.

 `fn Close(self)!`\
 Closes connection.
 All exceptionals are error code of implementation.
 Panics if connection is already closed.